 f.
 Additional Standards for Landslide Areas.

 i.
-All proposed development on geologically hazardous areas and marine bluffs greater than 40 percent that exceed a vertical height of 10 feet and their required buffers shall be prohibited, except if allowed under PTMC 19.05.040(B) and (E), or for minor development to provide public access (e.g., public trails, stairs or view points); when the special study concludes that doing so would not result in an increased risk to people or property or impacts to environmental processes.
+All proposed development on geologically hazardous areas with slopes greater than 40 percent that exceed a vertical height of 10 feet and their required buffers shall be prohibited, except;

+a) As allowed under PTMC 19.05.040(B) Exemptions or (C) Allowed Activities, or

+b) As allowed under PTMC 19.05.050 (D) Exceptions-Public Agency and Utility or (E) Exception-Reasonable Use

+c) for minor development to provide public access (e.g., public trails, stairs or view points), or

+d) where the Director, in consultation with the City Engineer, determines that the area of 40% slope is an isolated man-made slope (this exception shall not apply to historically altered bluffs) engineered plans shall be required and, unless waived by the Director, a geotechnical engineer shall review the plans and certify that, either as proposed or subject to recommended mitigation measures, the project will pose no unreasonable threat to persons or property, either on or off site, and the proposal will not decrease slope stability.

+when the special study concludes that doing so would not result in an increased risk to people or property or impacts to environmental processes.
+Engineered plans will be required.

 ii.
 Marine Bluffs.
 A special study shall be required for all proposed development occurring within the “marine bluff management zone,” as dictated by the bluff height and defined from the top of the slope: